 The Road to Becoming an NSP Instructor

-The National Ski Patrol Instructor Development Program, the first step on the road to become an NSP Instructor, now has two course options available to patrollers who want to become an instructor in any of the five NSP educational disciplines:
+The National Ski Patrol Instructor Development Program is the first step on the road to become an NSP Instructor in any of the five NSP educational disciplines:

 The Instructor Development Program consists of two components: